Dental Implants in Frederick, MD

 Our implant services include:

 - Treatment Planning: Treatment planning is critical for the most ideal results.
-After a comprehensive evaluation, Dr. Weakley or Dr. Shah will determine if you are a candidate for dental implants.
+After a comprehensive evaluation, Dr. Weakley or Dr. Montane will determine if you are a candidate for dental implants.
 Then a detailed treatment plan will be designed by the doctors in coordination with the surgeon or peridontist who will place the implants.
-Dr. Weakley and Dr. Shah work with the best dental labs in the country, often using computer aided technology to fabricate high quality dental restorations.
+Dr. Weakley and Dr. Montane work with the best dental labs in the country, often using computer aided technology to fabricate high quality dental restorations.

-- Implant Restorations: All implant restorations, are completed by Dr. Weakley or Shah, including implant crowns, bridges supported by implants, removable partial and full dentures attached to implants and fixed hybrid "All-On-Four" bridges attached to implants.
+- Implant Restorations: All implant restorations, are completed by Dr. Weakley or Montane, including implant crowns, bridges supported by implants, removable partial and full dentures attached to implants and fixed hybrid "All-On-Four" bridges attached to implants.